CT financial advisor James T. Booth Reportedly Arrested for Alleged $5 Million Ponzi Scheme

 Potential Lawsuits to Recover Losses

-The White Law Group is investigating potential lawsuits regarding the liability that his former employers may have for failure to properly supervise Booth.
+The White Law Group is investigating potential lawsuits regarding the liability that Booth’s former employers may have for failure to properly supervise him.

-When brokers abuse client accounts and conduct transactions that violate securities laws, such as churning, and unauthorized trades, the brokerage firm they are working with may be liable for investment losses through FINRA Arbitration.
+When brokers abuse client accounts and conduct transactions that violate securities laws, such as churning, unauthorized trades, or misappropriating customer funds, the brokerage firm they are working with may be liable for investment losses through FINRA Arbitration.

 Brokerage firms that fail to monitor the business activities of their employees may be liable for investment losses due to negligent supervision for the misconduct of their employees.